LibreTexts/widget-testing/README.md

 Repo for cataloging the behavior of widgets in Thebe, libretexts, and on jupyterhub.
 Reference to [this issue](https://github.com/LibreTexts/metalc/issues/136#issue-575899944).

+This repository was migrated over from the now archived [sandertyu/widgetstuffs](https://github.com/sandertyu/widgetstuffs) repository.

 # How to use

 Use `python3 -m http.server` within the `Thebe/` directory and navigate to localhost:8000 to see the Thebe results.
 Change the url to the different html pages within the `Thebe/` directory or use the directory listing to view them.